 These videos cover a range of diagnostic methods.
 They are recorded in different locations across the Oxford AHSN region – but their messages are universal.
-The individual videos are hosted on trust websites and referenced in patient information letters.
+The individual videos can be seen on trust websites and they are referenced in patient information letters.
 All of them can be found on the Oxford AHSN’s YouTube Channel.

-So far seven videos have been produced in collaboration with OMI (Oxford Medical Illustration).
-Collectively they have had more than 30,000 views on YouTube.
+Seven videos were produced in collaboration with OMI (Oxford Medical Illustration).
+Collectively they have had more than 200,000 views on YouTube (June 2019).

 In the 2016 BMA Patient Information Awards the MRI scan film recorded at the Great Western Hospital, Swindon, was highly commended, while the PET-CT scan film recorded at Oxford University Hospitals was commended.
 This film was described as ‘excellent’ by the Royal College of Radiologists.
 In 2015 the first film completed in this project was awarded a silver medal in the international Institute of Medical Illustrators awards.

 “When I was asked to be part of this video, I thought it was a great idea to help inform and reassure patients about what it’s like to have an MRI scan and help alleviate concerns.
 Other patients who have seen the video before coming for their MRI have told me it has really helped put them at ease, which is great to hear,” patient narrator Becky

 “Great to demystify the experience of getting scans done, thanks to Oxford AHSN for the video”, Faculty of Radiologists, Ireland, via Twitter

 “What’s having a PET-CT scan like?
 A patient and radiographer explain in this excellent Oxford AHSN video,” Royal College of Radiologists via Twitter